ahbnr/SessionTypeABS/evaluation/README.md

 ### Performance Evaluation Example 2

-The script `notification_service_perf.py` will conduct all experiments of of the second performance evaluation experiment of the thesis:
+The script `notification_service_perf.py` will conduct all experiments of the second performance evaluation experiment of the thesis:

 ```sh
 pipenv run ./notification_service_perf.py